bfito/Naani/README.md

 # Naani
-Going to use Angular 2 and wordpress
+Experimenting with Angular 2 and wordpress.